 This cleaner has a bit of a cult-like following.
-With over 2,000 reviews and 76% are 5-star ratings you know this carpet stain remover performs.
-This spray solution can tackle it all, pet, wine, pen, cosmetics, dirt and grime.
+With thousands of reviews and more five-star ratings than you can count, you know this carpet stain remover performs.
+This spray solution can tackle it all, pet, wine, pen, cosmetics, dirt, and grime.

 If you've ever bought a carpet stain remover, Resolve was probably your first pick (and a smart choice).
 Resolve does a great job of attacking stains right when they happen as well as deep set-in-stains tomato sauce, greasy salad dressings, make-up, red wine and more.

 Whether you don't want to spend a lot or you don't have a lot of options at the store Resolve is always a safe and trusted pick.

 Best for Pet Stains: The Spruce Stain and Odor Remover in Fresh

 Pet stains are an entirely different beast than say ketchup or a spilled bowl of macaroni and cheese.
 That’s why the team at The Spruce set out to create our own line of pet care products—including The Spruce Stain & Odor Remover.

 Our plant-derived formula targets hard-to-clean pet stains like urine, feces, and vomit by using enzymes to break down the odor-causing organic proteins found in each.
 With our pleasant Fresh scent (a winning combination of neroli, apple, and orchid), you can have your carpet back in tip-top shape in just a few minutes.
 Simply spray stains liberally, let it sit for up to 15 minutes depending on how set in the stain is, and then scrub with a clean cloth.